The Smartest Way to Learn

 With one faculty member to every 11 students, personal attention is part of the Otterbein experience.
 “I feel like I got a lot more one-on-one attention from my professors,” said Mengyum Zhao, a 2016 Communication and Design graduate from Beijing, China.

-Professors know your name at Otterbein.
-But they also know your goals, your talents, your weaknesses, and how to get you from where you are to where you need to be so you can succeed.
+Otterbein’s size means professors know your name.
+But they also know your goals, talents, weaknesses, and how to get you from where you are to where you need to be.
 Dan Steinberg, professor of Communication, approaches opportunities for his students by considering the individual.
 “I spend time with students to understand what each has to offer and needs to learn,” Steinberg said.
 “I capitalize on those attributes and tailor internship and networking experiences to the students’ interests.
 I work very hard to get the right experience to the right student.”

-Otterbein’s perfect proximity to Columbus, the country’s 15th-largest city, means incredible internships like these are plentiful!
-That’s a major difference for your studies.
+Otterbein’s perfect proximity to Columbus, the country’s 14th-largest city, means incredible internships like these are plentiful!

 Otterbein offers more than 70 majors and 40 minors.
-And if you’re still exploring the major you might choose to pursue, Otterbein’s Center for Academic Success can help you change majors and explore how your talents and goals best align with courses of study and career options.
+Still exploring?
+Otterbein’s Center for Student Success can help you explore how your talents and goals align with courses of study and career options.

 Next, Otterbein’s curriculum...